Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/CONTRIBUTING.md

 The Event Hubs client library tests may be executed using the `dotnet` CLI, or the test runner of your choice - such as Visual Studio or Visual Studio Code.
 For those developers using Visual Studio, it is safe to use the Live Unit Testing feature, as any tests with external dependencies have been marked to be excluded.

-Tests in the Event Hubs client library are split into two categories - unit tests and integration tests.
-For unit tests, there are no special considerations; these are self-contained and execute locally without any reliance on external resources.
+Tests in the Event Hubs client library are split into two categories:

+- **Unit tests** have no special considerations; these are self-contained and execute locally without any reliance on external resources.
 Unit tests are considered the default test type in the Event Hubs client library and, thus, have no explicit category trait attached to them.

-Integration tests, have dependencies on live Azure resources and require setting up your development environment prior to running.
+- **Integration tests** have dependencies on live Azure resources and require setting up your development environment prior to running.
 Known in the Azure SDK project commonly as "Live" tests, these tests are decorated with a category trait of "Live".
 Specifically, an Azure resource group, Event Hubs namespace, and Azure Service Principal with "contributor" rights to the Event Hub namespace is required.
 The Live tests read information from the following environment variables:

 `EVENT_HUBS_CONNECTION_STRING`
   The full connection string to the Event Hubs namespace, using the default shared access policy.

 `EVENT_HUBS_NAMESPACE`